-- Autonomic Dysreflexia, also known as hyperreflexia, means an over-activity of the Autonomic Nervous System, (controls the body's involuntary actions), causing an abrupt onset of excessively high blood pressure.
-Education in prevention, signs and symptoms of, and actions to resolve Autonomic Dysreflexia are provided to patients and staff involved in the care of these patients.
-Patients receive a wallet card to provide information to caregivers in the community who are not educated. - Autoimmune disorders, (conditions that occurs when the immune system, the body's protection system, mistakenly attacks and destroys healthy body tissue), infectious disorders and immune suppression (a slowing or stopping of natural immune responses) are addressed through our corporate policies for infection control.
+- Autoimmune disorders, (conditions that occurs when the immune system, the body's protection system, mistakenly attacks and destroys healthy body tissue), infectious disorders and immune suppression (a slowing or stopping of natural immune responses) are addressed through our corporate policies for infection control.
 Infectious disease physicians are available in our system of care for consultation as appropriate and upon referral. - Dysphagia, swallowing difficulty, is addressed by the team and specifically by the speech language pathologist through swallow studies, modified diets, therapeutic strategies to improve function, and adaptive techniques.
-The team, patients and families are educated in the needs of the patients to ensure proper carry over of the strategies. - Skin integrity and any breakdown of the skin are addressed through regular skin checks performed by the team.
+The team, patients and families are educated in the needs of the patients to ensure proper carryover of the strategies. - Skin integrity and any breakdown of the skin are addressed through regular skin checks performed by the team.
 We also address this issue through the care and education plans for our patients.
 The team addresses any issues that are identified and provides education to the patient to promote healing, prevention of further issues and to increase their level of independence.
 We also have wound care nurses, plastic surgeons and wound care specialist physicians available in our system of care to address any alterations in skin integrity. - Visual dysfunction is evaluated by Occupational Therapy, addressed by the treatment team/physician and ophthalmologists are available by referral for consultation as needed.